 \subsection{Models as Preferences}

 The target distribution defines our preferences over system configurations.
-However, we can also interpret it as a probabilistic model, or energy-based model if unnormalized \citep{lecun2006energytutorial}.
-This is because minimizing the joint KL infers beliefs over latent variables that approximate the posteriors under the model, as shown in \cref{sec:bounds}.
-Because the target is not parameterized, it corresponds to the fixed model class, with parameters being inferred as latent variables, optionally using point mass distributions.
-As the agent brings the actual distribution closer to the target, the target also becomes a better predictor of the actual distribution.
-Divergence minimization thus emphasizes that the model class simply expresses preferences over latent representations and inputs and lets us interpret inference as bringing the joint of data and belief distributions toward the model joint.
+However, we can also interpret it as a probabilistic model, or as an energy-based model if it is unnormalized \citep{lecun2006energytutorial}.
+This is because minimizing the joint KL with under a fixed data distribution exactly recovers variational inference that infers approximate posteriors under the model.
+Moreover, as the agent brings the actual distribution closer toward the target, the target also becomes a better predictor of the actual system.
+By interpreting inference as bringing the joint of data and belief distributions toward the model, divergence minimization emphasizes that a model class simply expresses preferences over latent representations and inputs.